Can You Eat Butterflies?

 They can get a sense of taste with their antenna as well as by landing on objects.
 This means if a butterfly has ever landed on you, they probably got a little taste of your skin!

 What Butterflies Can Humans Eat?

 The truth is that none are likely to kill you, but you should do some research to save a bellyache.

-The best choice for edible butterflies would be those that don't eat plants that are toxic to humans, like milkweed.
-There are also some butterflies on the endangered species list it would be illegal to eat those.
+The best choice for edible butterflies would be those who don't eat toxic plants to humans, like milkweed.
+There are also some butterflies on the endangered species list, and it would be illegal to eat those.

 Here are some examples of butterflies to avoid because they are known to eat toxic milkweed: